Rigid Heddle vs Floor Loom: Which One Should You Buy?

 • Weft-faced patterns: beat loosely so only weft shows.
 Weft stripes, color gradients.

-• Pick-up stick patterns: with a pickup stick in the open shed, you can manually select specific warp ends to create floats: supplemental warp floats, supplemental weft floats, simple color designs.
+• Pick-up stick patterns: with a pickup stick in the open shed, you can manually select specific warp ends to create floats: supplemental warp floats, supplemental weft floats, simple color designs, even twill-like diagonal effects that mimic true twill’s look.
+True twill itself stays out of reach this way: a pickup stick produces those floats one row at a time, by hand, not a repeating shed sequence at shuttle speed.
 This is slow and requires manual intervention on every patterned row, but it produces real variety.

 • Two-heddle structures (on looms with second-heddle hardware): two heddles together add supplemental-warp textures, simple twill-like overlaps, and clasped-weft color play.
 Not equivalent to 4-shaft weaving, but a meaningful extension.